potassco/plasp/encodings/planner/README.md

 which are then handled by `planner.py`.

-With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, and then `plasp` to obtain ASP facts.
+With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, and then `plasp` to obtain ASP facts (this is buggy so far, fixing is ongoing :)

 With option `fast-downward` it runs [fast-downward](http://www.fast-downward.org/) heuristic search planner with LAMA settings, and with option `--madagascar` it runs [madagascar](https://users.ics.aalto.fi/rintanen/jussi/satplan.html) SAT planner.